GHarmata/nih_toolbox_emotional_battery_bipolar_disorder/README.md

 ## Acknowledgements

 This code would not be possible without the packages it is built upon.
 We thank the creators of those packages for their excellent work.
+We also thank our study participants, without which our findings would not exist.

 The data used by this code was collected at the University of Iowa and relied on funding from the NIMH (R01MH111578, R01MH125838), NCATS (UL1TR002537), the Roy J. Carver